Mt. San Antonio College to UCLA

 Major Requirements

-Biology (College of Letters & Science, B.S.)
+Biology (College of Letters and Science, B.S.)
 Major Preparation

-Biology (College of Letters & Science, B.S.) at UCLA
+Biology (College of Letters and Science, B.S.) at UCLA

 Courses at Mt.
 San Antonio College that satisfy UCLA's Biology major preparation, verified via ASSIST.org.